 “Not so good, bud.
 It’s tough getting old, you know.”
 But it’s not just age that’s slowing him down.
 Mike’s fought polio since he was a kid.
 It was first diagnosed in his right leg then spread all the way across to his left arm and down his left leg.
 With much practice over the years, Mike has trained himself to be ambidextrous.
 I feel embarrassed to complain about intermediate algebra when I’m around him.

 Mike and I have been through a lot.
 We made money in construction until it collapsed in the subprime earthquake.
 Now we’re trying to piece our lives back together.
 I’m a lot younger, by 33 years, so I’ve got more time.
-But my career choices so far have basically sucked.
-Like the time in Kensington when I got sprayed in the face with fermented shit.
+But my career choices so far have been horrible.
+Like the time in Kensington when I got sprayed in the face with fermented feces.

 It’s a hot summer day in July 2002.
 I am stripped down to my boxer briefs and hosing off in my client’s front yard.